for Veterans and the Public

 Q: Can I get reinfected with hepatitis C?

-If you become infected with hepatitis C infection and then clear the virus (either by successful treatment or by spontaneously clearing it on your own, early after infection), it is still possible for you to become infected again.
+If you become infected with hepatitis C infection and then clear the virus (either by successful treatment or by spontaneously clearing it on your own, early after infection), yes, it is possible for you to become infected again.

-The chance of another infection with hepatitis C (reinfection) is much, much less than the chance of a first-time infection, but it is not impossible.
+The chance of another infection with hepatitis C (called "reinfection") is much, much less than the chance of a first-time infection, but it is not impossible.
 It has happened in people who continue to use injection drugs, and some studies suggest that it happens even more often in people who are also HIV positive.